robstave/angular2-training/session-one/page2.md

 └── tslint.json // linter config file
 ```

-We see our old friends package.json and node_modules as well as some new configuration files for Typescript, testing, and angular-cli
+We see our old friends _package.json_ and _/node_modules_ as well as some new configuration files for Typescript, testing, and angular-cli

-If we go into src, we will see the code that the project has created.
+If we go into /src, we will see the code that the project has created an _index.html_ files.

 ```html
 <!doctype html>